 Summer Session: Students who are either receiving a stipend during the summer or intend to graduate in August should register for 0 credits for the summer session.
 Continuing students who are returning in the fall and are not receiving a stipend during the summer do not need to register for the summer session to retain their access to campus services.

-Course audit requests are now closed for Fall 2018; audit requests are accepted through the 6th class day of each term.
-Full-time graduate students may audit a course tuition-free during the fall and spring term; students are responsible for the full cost of the audited course during the summer session.
+The course audit request form is now closed for the spring 2024 term.
+Graduate students may submit audit requests through the 6th class day of each term.
+Full-time graduate students may audit a course tuition-free during the fall and spring terms; students are responsible for the full cost of the audited course during the summer session.
 To qualify for an audit, the student must secure permission from the instructor and register for the class prior to submitting the request to change the status to an audit.
-Once the request has been completed, the course status will be changed to an audit on the Detail Student Schedule.
-Consult the Bulletin of Information for further details

-- We will be unable to process the request if the student has not registered for the course.
+- We cannot process the request if the student has not registered for the course.

 - Students are charged full tuition for audits taken during summer session.

 - Audits do not factor into the student's GPA, nor do they count toward full-time status.